mhuttner/testerino/README.md

 ### To build the example:

-The testerino framework simple uses two small c files you can build with your project To compile the example with gcc simply run
+The testerino framework simply uses two small C files you can build with your project.

+To compile the example with gcc simply run:

 Unix/Macintosh: